 "Hi Joe, this is Jim Bob with the Pennsylvania Radical Caucus.
 Were you planning to attend the LPPA state committee meeting this Saturday?

 "In case you're interested, they have a position on the LPPA Platform Committee they will be filling, and I'd love to see a radical apply for it.
 By the way, I see that you're only one step away from being a full voting member in the LPRC.
 Would you like to make your support official by donating today?"

 If your state caucus has a FB page, monthly send out a general "become a voting member" invitation, and directly message new likes asking them to join.

-We already have a "general discussion group", so keep your state page more to radical business within your state.
+Don't set up a "discussion group".
+They are generally time sinks, and besides that there already is one - the LP Radical Caucus Facebook group.
+Keep your state page more to radical business within your state.
 We need action much more than discussion!

 Your job as a state coordinator for the LPRC is to get radical libertarians to show up in greater numbers at state & local LP events.
 The ONLY way to make that happen is for YOU to talk to them -- and on a regular basis.

 1 - Be a current, dues-paid national LP member.

 2 - Be a current, dues-paid state LP member.

 3 - Donate $100 or more of at least $10/month in dues to the LPRC (see http://www.lpradicalcaucus.org/voting).